-We start talking about programming through high-level programming languages (yay!🎉) To begin with, the first thing we need to discuss is the structure of a program.
+We begin talking about programming using high-level programming languages (yay!🎉) To start, the first thing we need to talk about is the structure of a program.

-By program structure, I mean the way the code is organized and structured.
-It’s how we divide our code into parts, and how they relate and interact with each other to perform a specific task.
+By structure of a program, I mean the way the code is organized and structured.
+It’s how we divide our code into parts, and how they relate and interact with each other to carry out a specific task.

 A well-defined program structure makes the code easy to read, understand, and maintain.
-Additionally, a good program structure also makes the code faster to write, debug, and improve its performance (all of this translates into some cash 💸).
+Furthermore, a good program structure also makes the code faster to write, debug, and improves its performance (all of this translates to money money 💸).

 Code Examples

-The best way to see what a program structure is, is to get our hands dirty, and put a Hello World program in different programming languages.
+The best way to see what this “structure of a program” thing is all about is to get our hands dirty and look at a Hello World program in different programming languages.

-A “Hello World” is a program that simply displays the message “Hello, world!” on the console.
-Traditionally, it is the program that is used as an example to teach a programming language because it is simple and basic.
+A “Hello world” is a program that simply displays the message “Hello world” on the console.
+Traditionally, it is the program used as an example to teach a programming language because it is simple and basic.

-Here’s what a “Hello World” program looks like in C++
+This is what a “Hello world” program looks like in C++

 #include <iostream>